sachin-sankar/swiftshadow/docs-src/getting-started.md

 print(swift.proxy())
 ```
+!!! note
+    When the `swift.Proxy` class instance is created for the first time the `Proxy.update()` function is called.
+This method updates the proxy list from Providers so it will take around 10 seconds to do so.
+This will also repeat after the `cachePeriod`

 `Proxy.proxy()` method returns a proxy in dict form.
 See about it in reference.
 This is the most basic usage of swiftshadow but wait it got more stuff.